ortus-docs/logbox-docs/how_does_logbox_work/security.md

 # Security Levels

-Each logger will be configured with an optional severity level range: LevelMin and LevelMax.
-These severities are integers from -1 to 4, each representing a severity:
+Each logger will be configured with an optional severity level range: `LevelMin and LevelMax`.
+These severities are integers from `-1 to 4`, each representing a severity:

 |Severity|Integer Level|
 |--|--|